Esri/inspire_open_data/gdb-encoding/AdministrativeAndSocialGovernmentalServices.md

 This section describes which transformation rules with which parameters are applied to the Administrative And SocialGovermental Services conceptual model before applying the general rules of this encoding rule:

-1. Subsitute all attributes that have a property type with a Codelist Sterotype through a inline codelist reference using `MT008()`. (works in GDB)
+1. Subsitute all attributes that have a property type with a Codelist Sterotype through a inline codelist reference using `MT008()`.
-2. Use Simplified Contact for all occurences `MT012()`.
+2. Limit the Multiplicity for role in pointOfContact to 1 through Rule `MT012(1)`
-2. Use Simplified Related Party for all occurences `MT013()`.
+3. Limit the Multiplicity for telephoneVoice in Contact to 1 through Rule `MT012(1)`
-3. Create seperate Tables for each Geometry Type, add suffix for P for Points, L for Lines and S for Areas `MT014()`.
+4. Limit the Multiplicity for telephoneFax in Contact to 1 through Rule `MT012(1)`
-4. Create seperate Tables for the remaining one-to-many relationships `MT015()`.
+5. Apply MT016 to fan-out GM_Object to seperate Tables for Point, Lines and Areas.
-5. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '_')` (works in GDB as ong as not to long)
+6. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '_')`
-6. Apply Attribute shortening rule for AdministrativeAndSocialGovermentalServices:
+7. Apply Attribute shortening rule for AdministrativeAndSocialGovermentalServices:

     |Replace|With|
     |----|----|